VFM-UDA++: Improving Network Architectures and Data Strategies for Unsupervised Domain Adaptive Semantic Segmentation: Experiments

-\paragraph{Ablation of multi-scale architecture:} We start with choosing the VFM encoder and assess single-scale and multi-scale options.
-The benefit of a multi-scale VFM is that the multi-scale inductive bias can straightforwardly be used in UDA, while for single-scale VFMs additional components (e.g.~ViT-Adapter~\cite{chen2022vitadapter}) are required.
+\PAR{Ablation of multi-scale encoder:} We start with choosing the VFM encoder and assess single-scale and multi-scale options.
+The benefit of a multi-scale VFM lies in the ease of applying multi-scale inductive bias for UDA, while for single-scale VFMs additional components (e.g.,~ViT-Adapter~\cite{chen2022vitadapter}) are required.
 As shown in ~\cref{tab:vfmpretraining}, the single-scale VFM DINOv2~\cite{dinov2_2023} achieves the highest performance, with an in-target mIoU of 80.3\% and an out-of-target mIoU of 68.6\%, making it the preferred choice for VFM-UDA++.
-While the multi-scale VFMs are competitive and better than their non-VFM counterparts, their generalization is not on par with that of DINOv2.
-While this might change in the future, for our research, it is essential to select the currently best available VFM and explore new levels of UDA generalization.
+While the multi-scale VFMs are competitive and better than their non-VFM counterparts, their generalization is not on par with that of the single-scale DINOv2.

-This brings us to the next ablation, where we assess options for introducing multi-scale inductive biases into UDA with a single-scale VFM.
-For this, we test several encoder and decoder configurations as shown in ~\cref{tab:multiscale}.
-We measure each setup’s effect on segmentation accuracy (mIoU) and computational efficiency (inference time).
+This brings us to the next ablation, where we assess if adding multi-scale inductive biases to a single-scale VFM encoder helps UDA.
+For this, we test several encoder configurations as shown in ~\cref{tab:multiscale}.
 Starting with a baseline method VFM-UDA~\cite{englert2024exploring} with a ViT-B/14~\cite{Dosovitskiy_vit_2021} DINOv2~\cite{dinov2_2023} pretrained encoder and a VFM-UDA decoder~\cite{englert2024exploring}, we achieve an mIoU of 79.1\%, which serves as the reference.
 Adding the ViT Adapter improves mIoU to 79.9\% (+0.8 mIoU).
-However, adding two extra ViT Blocks without multi-scale capabilities—just to match the parameter count of the ViT Adapter—slightly decreases performance to 78.8\% (-0.3 mIoU).
+However, adding two extra ViT Blocks without multi-scale capabilities—solely to match the parameter count of the ViT Adapter—slightly decreases performance to 78.8\% (-0.3 mIoU).
 This shows that the multi-scale capability and the inductive bias of the ViT-Adapter help in UDA.